-The common dosage of doxycycline for dogs is 2 mg to 5 mg per pound of body weight given every 12 to 24 hours.
-This depends on which type of infection your veterinarian is treating, and they may vary the dosage depending on your dog’s specific needs.
+The common dosage of doxycycline for dogs is 2 mg to 5 mg per pound of body weight given every twelve to 24 hours.
+This depends on which type of infection your vet is treating, and they may vary the dosage depending on your dog’s specific needs.

-It’s usually given as a long-term treatment, and it is important to continue to give your dog the medication until your veterinarian advises you otherwise, even if symptoms improve.
+It’s usually given as a long-term treatment, and it is important to continue to give your dog the medication until your vet advises you otherwise, even if symptoms improve.

 It isn’t necessary to give the drug to your dog with food, though doing so may reduce some side effects such as nausea.
 Your dog should have plenty of fresh water available at all times for the duration of the medication regimen.

 It’s best to stick to a schedule and give your dog the medication at the same time every day.